chetmac/airpress/README.txt

 7. Visit http://airtable.com/api to get your API Key and APP ID.

 == Changelog ==

+= 1.1.41 =
+* Removed passing arguments by reference for is_airpress_empty, is_airpress_record, is_airpress_collection because it was creating a null item in the arrayobject of some empty AirpressCollections.

 = 1.1.40 =
 * Changed capabilities required to manage Airpress options from administrator to manage_options.